+a.
 The privacy and security of your personal information is extremely important to us.
 We want everyone who supports us or comes to us for support, to feel confident and comfortable that any personal information they share with us will be looked after.

+c.
 Kidney Care UK needs to keep certain information on its supporters and beneficiaries in order to carry out its day to day operations, to meet its objectives and to comply with legal obligations.

-We are committed to protecting individuals’ personal information and privacy and ensuring any personal data is dealt with in line with the General Data Protection Regulation GDPR (2018).
+d.
+We are committed to protecting individuals’ personal information and privacy and ensuring any personal data is dealt with in line with the GDPR and the DPA.
 To comply with the law, personal information will be collected and used fairly, stored safely and not disclosed to any other person unlawfully.

+e.
 We’ll never sell your personal data and will only share it with trusted third party organisations we work with when it’s necessary to deliver our charitable work, and the privacy and security of your data is assured.
 For example, companies that provide goods and services for our patient grants programme or our mailing house to deliver patient communications.

 1. Who we are

+a.
 Kidney Care UK is the UK’s leading kidney patient support charity, a registered charity (charity number 270288 in England and Wales, SC048198 in Scotland) and a company limited by guarantee (company number 1228114).

+b.
 We are committed to improving the quality of life for kidney patients and their families by providing practical, emotional and financial support, working to improve the quality and access to health and care services and campaigning for change.

 2. What personal data do we collect?